8 Great Ways to Get the Most from Your Trailer Tires

 5. Have Tires Inspected Yearly.

-Travel trailer and boat trailer tires sit for long stretches in one spot.
-The contact area of the tire that bears all the trailer weight while it’s parked can get weakened when a trailer isn’t moved for weeks on end.
-You should have your tires and bearings inspected every year by a tire professional.
+Travel trailer and boat trailer tires may sit for long stretches.
+This is a good reason to have your tires and bearings inspected every year by a tire professional.

 6. Get a Spare Tire.

 Carrying a spare for your trailer may just save your day or vacation.
-Boat trailer and travel trailer tires are often specialty tires that aren’t always readily available in places where you’re recreating.
+Boat trailer and travel trailer tires are often specialty tires that aren’t always readily available in all places.

 A spare tire means you’ll have an hour or so of hassle changing a tire if you get a flat, versus missing a day or more of vacation, or having to leave your trailer loaded with gear to go in search of an open tire shop.

-Money-saving tip: When you replace your full set of trailer tires, consider keeping the one that’s got the least wear to use as a spare, so long as a tire professional inspects the tire and confirms it is suitable.
+Money-saving tip: When you replace your full set of trailer tires, consider keeping the one that’s in the best condition to use as a spare, so long as a tire professional inspects the tire and confirms it is suitable.

 7. Don’t Mix and Match Radial and Bias-ply Tires on a Travel Trailer.